The foundational playbook for Founders to create the next

 Convertible Debt/Convertible Note

-Convertible debt is a loan from an investor to a company using an instrument called a convertible note.
+Convertible debt is a loan from an investor to a company.
 This type of loan will have a principal amount (the amount of the investment), an interest rate, and a maturity date (when the principal and interest must be repaid).
 The intention is that the note converts to equity (thus, “convertible”) when the company does an equity financing round, with the investor usually paying a lower price per share compared to other investors in the equity round.
 Convertible debt may be called at maturity, at which time it must be repaid with earned interest, although investors are often willing to extend the maturity dates on notes.
 As the valuation is not determined at the time of funding, this allows for the funding to flow faster to you, at a lower cost.

 Created by Y Combinator, a SAFE acts like convertible note without the interest rate, maturity, and repayment requirement.
 The negotiable terms of a SAFE will almost always be simply the amount, the cap, and the discount.
 Like the convertible note, the valuation does not need to be determined at the time of funding.